markgordon22/Dublin-slang/README.md

 ## Site owner user stories

 * To give site accessibility even if user has not created an account.
-* To give information on the site for its users.
 * To allow users to soley edit, termiante their own additions.
 * To be easily contacted should the user have any problems or concerns.
 * To be able to delete any material added by a registered user which falls under misconduct of site regulations.